Conscription in the Soviet Union: Conscription methods

-In times of peace, the general conscription method was to conscript young boys, either 18 or 19 who had just finished high school or completed a trade.
+In times of peace, the general conscription method was to conscript young men, either 18 or 19 who had just finished high school or completed a trade.
 Under the 1938 law, one call up was conducted each year in October/November to induct conscripts for three years of service, unless they were in the Navy for which service terms were 4 years.
 These terms of service changed over the history of the Soviet Union as new drafts to the service law were enacted to reflect the growing and diminishing populations and external threat levels.
 Programs conducted by the government in elementary and secondary school usually meant that newly conscripted privates had already received a degree of military training and could bypass the usual basic training.

 However, in times of war, specifically WWII, conscription methods became a lot less bureaucratic, with anyone who appeared to be of age forcibly conscripted from areas that had been taken back from German control.
 Soldiers in these liberated areas would comb haystacks, search forests etc. for those thought to be evading service.